 March for Life 2020 will be January 22-25, 2020 in Washington, D.C.
 St. Elizabeth parishioners will again be joining with surrounding parishes and Catholic Campus Ministry students to organize a trip to Washington in support of the March.
 Formal planning started at the monthly Respect Life meeting in the Youth Room at St. Elizabeth on Tuesday, August 13 at 7:00 PM.
 All are invited to attend future meetings and help plan the best trip to the best and most successful March for Life ever!

-Father Brendan Buckler's first weekend Masses at St. Elizabeth and Epiphany went really well.
+Father Brendan Buckler's first weekend Masses at St. Elizabeth and Epiphany went well.
 All Masses were very well attended with near capacity crowds.
 Father Buckler seems to have been well received by those who attended his first weekend Masses as he has been by staff who began working with him this week and parishioners who were at weekday Masses and functions at the Church.
 If you didn't make these Masses, join us this coming week or weekend for Mass and meet our great new Priest!

-Father Brendan Buckler became Pastor of St. Elizabeth of the Hill Country Catholic Church in Boone and its missionary church, Church of the Epiphany in Blowing Rock on Tuesday, July 9, 2019 when Father Matthew Codd left for his new assignment at St. Thomas Aquinas Church in Charlotte, NC.
+Father Brendan Buckler became Pastor of St. Elizabeth Catholic Church in Boone and its missionary church, Church of the Epiphany in Blowing Rock on Tuesday, July 9, 2019 when Father Matthew Codd left for his new assignment at St. Thomas Aquinas Church in Charlotte, NC.
 Father Buckler is 39 years old and was ordained in the Raleigh Diocese on June 4, 2011 after graduating from the St. Charles Borromeo Seminary in Wynnewood, Pa.
 He served as Parochial Vicar at St. Catherine of Sienna Catholic Church in Wake Forest, NC before being assigned as Administrator at Mother of Mercy Catholic Church in Washington, NC.
 He served in this position for two years before becoming the Parish Priest there four years ago.
 Join us in making Father Buckler welcome as he begins his ministry at St. Elizabeth and Epiphany this week.

 On Sunday, May 26, Church of the Epiphany in Blowing Rock opened for the summer.
 Masses at Epiphany are each Sunday at 9:00 AM through Sunday, October 8 when the church closes for the season.
 There is no Early Mass at 8:00 AM at St. Elizabeth while Epiphany is open.
 Welcome back, Epiphaneers!